28msec/zorba/test/update/Scripts/Readme.txt

 # See the License for the specific language governing permissions and
 # limitations under the License.
 #

-To generate a report for submitting to the W3C:
+To generate a report for submitting to the W3C be sure to use at least Xerces 3.1.1

 0. For submitting reports to W3C one should compile Zorba with:
     ZORBA_WITH_BIG_INTEGER=ON